MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

     CREATE EXTENSION IF NOT EXISTS azure_ai;
     ```

     `CREATE EXTENSION` loads a new extension into the database by running its script file.
-This typically creates new SQL objects such as functions, data types, and schemas.
+This script typically creates new SQL objects such as functions, data types, and schemas.
 An error is thrown if an extension of the same name already exists.
 Adding `IF NOT EXISTS` allows the command to execute without throwing an error if it is already installed.

-3. You will then need to use the `azure_ai.set_setting()` function to configure the connection to your Azure AI Translator service.
+3. You must then use the `azure_ai.set_setting()` function to configure the connection to your Azure AI Translator service.
 Using the same browser tab where your Cloud Shell is open, minimize or restore the Cloud Shell pane, then navigate to your Azure AI Translator resource in the [Azure portal](https://portal.azure.com/).
 Once you are on the Azure AI Translator resource page, in the resource menu, under the **Resource Management** section, select **Keys and Endpoint**, then copy one of the available keys, your region, and your Document Translation endpoint.

     ![Screenshot of the Azure AI Translator service's Keys and Endpoints page is displayed, with the KEY 1, Region, and Document Translation endpoint copy buttons highlighted by red boxes.](media/18-azure-ai-translator-keys-and-endpoint.png)

     You can use either `KEY 1` or `KEY 2`.
 Always having two keys allows you to securely rotate and regenerate keys without causing service disruption.

 4. Configure the `azure_cognitive` settings to point to your AI Translator endpoint, subscription key, and region.
 The value for `azure_cognitive.endpoint` will be your service's Document Translation URL.
-The value for `azure_cognitive.subscription_key` will be the value of Key 1 or Key 2.
+The value for `azure_cognitive.subscription_key` will be Key 1 or Key 2.
 The value for `azure_cognitive.region` will be the Azure AI Translator instance's region.

     ```sql
     SELECT azure_ai.set_setting('azure_cognitive.endpoint','https://<YOUR_ENDPOINT>.cognitiveservices.azure.com/');